Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-We identify a fundamental parameter gap that is intrinsic to a broad class of analog Ising machines.
+\textit{Conclusion}--- In summary, we identify the parameter gap as a fundamental structural constraint intrinsic to a broad class of analog Ising machines.
 Although these systems evolve as gradient flows, destabilization of the trivial state and stabilization of Ising-encoded solutions occur at distinct thresholds.
-This separation creates a parameter regime in which optimal spin configurations are not yet stabilized, rendering performance contingent on the structural and design characteristics of the dynamics at bifurcation.
-We demonstrate that the magnitude of this parameter gap directly constrains computational performance and that reshaping the bifurcation structure through hybrid dynamics can provide a design knob to reduce it.
-The parameter gap thus emerges as a unifying structural principle for the analysis, design and optimization of analog Ising machines.
+This separation creates a regime in which optimal spin configurations are not yet stabilized, rendering solution quality dependent on the spectral structure of the dynamics at bifurcation.